 "My top priority is to get our economy back on track.
 That’s why I’m fighting hard to pass legislation that will put Rhode Islanders back to work and support the small businesses that employ them."

-Promoting Textile Manufacturing
+Promoting Composites and Textile Manufacturing

 Textile manufacturing has historically been vital to Rhode Island’s economy and identity.
 I have worked closely with industry leaders and state and federal entities to bolster the Rhode Island textile market, organizing industry roundtable discussions to identify opportunities and challenges, and connecting Rhode Island textile companies with Department of Defense procurement officials.